 Sports and activities in and out of the water

-Along the different resorts you can practice many water sports and activities, and you can buy all the necessary equipment for kitesurfing, windsurfing, paddle surfing and sailing on the beach, rent a pedal boat or go for a ride on a banana boat.
+Along the different resorts you can practice many water sports and activities, and you can buy all the necessary equipment for kitesurfing, windsurfing, paddle surfing and sailing, rent a pedal boat or go for a ride on a banana boat right on the beach.

 If you prefer to stay on the sand, Playa de Muro also has several volleyball courts and children’s areas with inflatables, so if you’re worried about getting bored… it won’t be a problem.